ROME-RUTHENIA 5 December 2023 (NRom)

 Embodying the essence of humble servant leadership and dedication to helping others, the coronation portrait of H.H.
 Bishop Rutherford I Ralphovich of Rome-Ruthenia was recently unveiled.
 It commemorates his service as the Bishop of Rome-Ruthenia and Supreme Pontiff of the United Roman-Ruthenian Church, 266th in succession from St. Peter the Apostle as Prince of the Romans, 74th Grand Duke of Ruthenia, 142nd in Gallican-Antioch succession from St. Peter, 169th in Greco-Russian succession from St. Andrew the First-Called, 145th in Armenian succession from Saints Thaddeus and Bartholomew, and 116th in Syrian-Antioch succession from St. Thomas the Apostle.
 The portrait incorporates symbols that represent the importance of humble and dedicated leadership in the ancient Apostolic tradition, as well as the duty to uphold the values of the Church and put faith into action.

-Rutherford I at the unveiling
+Rutherford I at the unveiling of the coronation portrait |

 As the Bishop of Rome-Ruthenia, Rutherford I has a significant role in guiding individuals in their spiritual growth.
 He offers prayers, guidance, and sacraments to help strengthen their faith and provide support during joyous occasions and difficult times alike.
 With a commitment to serving others with humility and compassion, he offers pastoral care and counsel to those in need.